hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/Clique.md

     ```bash
     curl -X POST --data '{"jsonrpc":"2.0","method":"clique_propose","params":["0xFE3B557E8Fb62b89F4916B721be55cEb828dBd73", true], "id":1}' <JSON-RPC-endpoint:port>
     ```

 When the signer creates the next block, the signer adds a vote to the block for the proposed signer.

-When more than half of the existing signers propose adding the signer and their votes are distributed in blocks, the signer can begin signing blocks.
+When more than half of the existing signers propose adding the signer, with their votes distributed in blocks, the signer can begin signing blocks.

 To return a list of signers and confirm the addition of a proposed signer, call [`clique_getSigners`](../../../Reference/API-Methods.md#clique_getsigners).